Verified and Tested 05/9/15

 chmod 600 .ssh/authorized_keys

-We could now verify that the key is working by closing the session and typing [email protected] or your servers hostname in your SSH Console .
-Furthermore, for more information you can click “here” to see our How To Generate and Use SSH Keys article.
+We could now verify that the key is working by closing the session and typing [email protected] or your servers hosted in your SSH Console.
+Furthermore, you can click “here” to” ee our How To Generate and Use SSH Keys article for more information.